 Children may be especially upset and express feelings about the disaster.
 These reactions are normal and usually will not last long.
+Please note children may not be able to express their feelings about the disaster and may express them through alternative behavior patterns.
 Listed below are some behaviors you may see in your child: